rixiobarrios/rock-paper-scissors/README.md

 **Rock Paper Scissors** is currently at the **Silver** Level features functionality.

+-   **Bronze/Minimum Viable Product**

--   3 buttons pick the 3 options
+-   [x] 3 buttons to pick among 3 options
--   2 images\*\* reflect choices made by both player and computer
+-   [x] 2 images showing choices made by both player and computer
+-   [x] Scoreboard for wins, loses and draws
--   Scoreboard tops after 3 wins
+-   [x] Points top after 3 wins

+-   **Silver**

--   Try again and play again buttons to restart the game
+-   [x] Try again and play again buttons to restart the game
+-   [x] Animations
+-   [ ] Mobile responsive design

+-   **Gold**

+-   [ ] Name input field
+-   [ ] High score storing
+-   [ ] Unlockable Achievements graphics
+-   [ ] Unlockable Achievements sounds

 ## User Story

+**Rock Paper Scissors** is often used as a fair choosing method between two people, similar to coin flipping, drawing straws, or throwing dice in order to settle a dispute or make an unbiased group decision.
+Unlike truly random selection methods, however, rock paper scissors can be played with a degree of skill by recognizing and exploiting non-random behavior in opponents.

 ## Technologies used